Updated on January 8, 2025

 Key Takeaways

-Xanax and alcohol depress the central nervous system (CNS).
+Similar to alcohol, Xanax depresses the central nervous system (CNS).
 They both have individual sets of side effects that affect a person’s behavior and mental state.

 Mixing Xanax and alcohol can increase the risk of severe side effects.
 In extreme cases, the combination can lead to a fatal alcohol and Xanax overdose.